At the 1972 Olympic Games, members of Black September took 11 Israeli athletes hostage, only to execute them when a German rescue plan went wrong.

 Hostage negotiators then arranged for helicopters to fly the kidnappers and their hostages to Fürstenfeldbruck Air Base, where the German police devised a plan to ambush the terrorists.
 However, at the last minute, the German police lost their air cover and were left with only five sharpshooters to take out the entire group.
 The snipers’ attempt to shoot the terrorists failed, and, realizing they had been lured into a trap, Black September panicked and began shooting hostages.

-The ensuing chaos led to a bloody shootout that left all the hostages and one German police officer dead, along with five of the Black September members.
+The ensuing chaos led to a bloody shootout that left all the hostages and one German police officer dead, along with five Black September members.
 “Our worst fears have been realized tonight,” said ABC’s Jim McKay as he reported word of the massacre.

 On the morning of Sept.
 6, once the Munich Massacre was finally over, the Olympic Games were halted for 24 hours of mourning for the Israeli athletes whose lives had been taken.

 It wasn’t long before Mossad, the Israeli intelligence organization, declared war on Black September as retribution for the Munich Massacre.
-They ultimately tracked down and killed some of the leaders responsible for devising the attacks, and Black September was officially disbanded by Fatah in 1973-1974.
+They ultimately tracked down and killed some of the leaders responsible for devising the attacks, and Black September was officially disbanded in 1973-1974.